"When you lift up

 attempt to conduct a census, YHVH reprimanded him heavily ("And Satan stood up against

 More instructions for articles and utensils, which are to make up the future Mishkan, follow.
 In 30:17-21, the brazen laver is mentioned, and then the instructions for making the incense and anointing oil (ref. vs. 23-25).
 "It shall not be poured on the flesh of man, and you shall not make any like it in its proportion; it is holy.
 It shall be holy to you.
 If a man prepares any like it, or who gives from it to a stranger, he shall be cut off from his people" (30:32,33), is the injunction in connection to both (the oil and the incense, see also vs. 37, 38).
-No doubt the exclusive usage of these articles may also be applied to our lives - making distinctions between that which is set apart and that which is not and not mixing the two, in spite of the above statement, of “fusing various components and aspects of life into one act”.
-Thus, different matters, commandments, and actions, need to be put into their specific Elohim-regulated context.
+No doubt the exclusive usage of these articles may also be applied to our lives – being careful to distinguish the set-apart from that which is not, without mixing the two (in spite of the above statement of, “fusing various components and aspects of life into one act”).
+Thus, different matters, commandments and actions, need to be put into their specific Elohim-regulated context.

 Just before Moshe's return with the Torah instructions, inscribed on the tablets of the testimony "by the finger of Elohim" (31:18), attention is given once more to the Shabbat.
 It is to be "as a sign between Me and you, throughout your generations, that you may know that I am YHVH who sanctifies [separates/sets apart] you" (31:13).
 Shabbat is seen here as the seal for the "everlasting [or perpetual] covenant" (v.
 16) that YHVH made with Yisrael, who, as a nation is to testify to the fact that He "made heaven and earth in six days and in the seventh He ceased and was refreshed".
 These instructions are preceded by one little word, "ach" (v.
 13), translated, "but", “surely”, or "as for you".
 However, in this context it appears to mean, "whatever else you do [keep My Sabbaths]”!
 Even the construction of the Mishkan does not take precedence over the set-apart day.
 All seems to be in order now.
 YHVH hands Moshe the stone tablets He had written, and Moshe is about to descend from the mountain and deliver the Divine Message to the People.